danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

   config.exclude   %r{^/assets}
 end
 ```
-At first glance, it appeared that Edge was intentionally marked as unsupported.
+At first glance, it appeared that Microsoft Edge was intentionally marked as unsupported.
 However, this configuration was introduced eight years ago, back when Edge was more like Internet Explorer.
-At the time, this rule made sense.
+At the time, this rule made sense for this particular app.

 TODO: Explain about Backbone/Marionette front end for legacy app and known issues with older browsers such as IE8.
+Note that better browser support was added in 2019 but this app is over 8 years old, and at that time support for older browsers was not the case: https://github.com/marionettejs/backbone.marionette/blob/master/test/rollup.config.js#L24-L30

+But in January 2020, Microsoft modified their Edge browser to be Chromium based, which would have also modified the User Agent string that browser was sending.
+However, this app had remained on the older version of the `browser` gem (v2.2.0) during this transition.

+## Identify Root Cause

 With the older `browser` gem (v2.2.0), Chromium-based Edge wasn’t recognized as "Microsoft Edge" due to differences in User-Agent parsing.
 This unintentional gap allowed Chromium-based Edge users to bypass the block.
-After the Ruby upgrade, the newer `browser` gem (v2.7.1) correctly identified all Edge browsers—Chromium-based or not—triggering the block for all versions of Edge.
+After the Ruby upgrade, the newer `browser` gem (v2.7.1) correctly identified all Edge browsers—Chromium-based or not, therefore triggering the block for all versions of Edge, which was not intended.

 TODO: Better explanation of above?
 Maybe dig into 2.2.0 code...